 Our specialist injury lawyers deal with a range of catastrophic injury claims.
 These include brain and spinal cord injuries as well as the loss of limbs resulting in the need for specialist prosthetics.
 You can find further information regarding our expertise, experience and team on our Personal Injury pages.

 Our lawyers only handle a small number of cases at any one time.
-They work closely with their clients in order to understand the complex issues involved and the impact of the injuries suffered.
+They work closely with their clients in order to understand the complex issues involved and the impact of the injuries.

-If you, like Kirsty, have suffered a catastrophic injury and need assistance or advice please contact us.
+If you, like Kirsty, have a catastrophic injury and need assistance or advice please contact us.

 Subscribe – In order to receive our news straight to your inbox, subscribe here.
 Our newsletters are sent no more than once a month.